How to Prepare Your House for a Wildfire: 3 Crucial Steps

 2. Zone 2: Landscape and Hardscape the Intermediate Zone Around Your Home

-Your yard or lawn and the landscaped space surrounding your house can be accumulated with plants and items that will combust and cause your home to burn during a wildfire.
+Your yard or lawn and the landscaped space surrounding your house can accumulate with plants and items that will combust and cause your home to burn during a wildfire.
 With careful landscaping, you can create a break zone that decreases combustion and influences fire behavior.

 While keeping debris in the intermediate zone to the minimum, steps to improve your home’s resilience to wildfires and reduce risks include: